NestedFP: High-Performance, Memory-Efficient Dual-Precision Floating Point Support for LLMs

 LLM serving is characterized by substantial variability in request rates, as well as input prompt and output sequence lengths across requests~\cite{andes, hygen}.
-These variability is particularly problematic because the batch size scheduled at each iteration can fluctuate significantly, directly affecting the large deviations in TTFT and TPOT.
-Such fluctuations occur in a highly dynamic and often unpredictable manner~\cite{llumnix}, making it difficult for service providers to consistently meet service-level objectives (SLOs).
+These variability is particularly problematic because the batch size scheduled at each iteration can fluctuate significantly, directly affecting the large deviations in Time To First Token (TTFT) and Time Per Output Token (TPOT).
+Such fluctuations occur in a highly dynamic and often unpredictable manner~\cite{llumnix}, making it difficult for service providers to consistently meet SLOs.

-To quantify the extent of this variability, we analyzed production traces from Microsoft Azure’s LLM inference service~\cite{azure_llm_inference_trace}.
-These traces contain timestamps of incoming requests, from which we constructed the per-second request rate on May 10, 2024, as shown in Figure~\ref{fig:request_rate}.
-Our analysis reveals that the request rate ranged from 0 to 100 requests/s across the entire day, and exhibited intra-day variations of up to 5.8-fold within the most variable 1-hour window (14:00–15:00 UTC; min: 17, max: 98) and 3.2-fold within the most variable 1-minute window (18:12–18:13 UTC; min: 31, max: 98).
+To quantify the extent of this variability, we analyze production traces from Microsoft Azure’s LLM inference service~\cite{azure_llm_inference_trace}.
+Specifically, we measure how the request rate fluctuates over a one-hour interval (00:00–01:00 UTC, May 10, 2024, in the trace).
+Figure~\ref{fig:request_rate} presents the results.
+The request rate exhibits nearly a fivefold variation between the lowest and highest load periods.
+Moreover, as shown in the one-minute zoom-in view, these fluctuations occur at high temporal frequency, indicating second-level variability.

-To cope with such highly variable request patterns, auto scaling is a commonly used to automatically adjusts computational resources based on real-time demand~\cite{auto_scaling}.
-However, auto scaling is feasible mainly in cloud environments with sufficient available resources, and is typically limited to time scales of few minutes to hours~\cite{auto_scaling_timescale}.
-Therefore, it struggles to respond effectively to sharp second-level spikes and is infeasible for adjusting hardware at millisecond-level intervals.

-In contrast, LLM serving systems operate on a continuous batching basis~\cite{orca}, where requests are scheduled at the granularity of iteration steps usually every tens to hundreds of milliseconds.
-As the batch size of each step directly impacts token-level latency, variability in request rates must therefore be evaluated at the same short-term timescale.
-Therefore, high variability within second-level time scales can cause substantial fluctuations in TTFT and TPOT, underscoring the need for serving strategies that can operate effectively at finer timescales, independent of slower hardware scaling mechanisms.
+A classic approach to handling such load variations is auto-scaling, which adaptively adjusts computational resources (e.g., increasing or decreasing the number of GPUs in a cluster)~\cite{auto_scaling}.
+However, auto-scaling is primarily effective in cloud environments with abundant resources and typically operates on minute-to-hour timescales~\cite{auto_scaling_timescale}.
+Consequently, it is inadequate for LLM serving systems, which must respond to sharp, second-level load spikes and scale throughput within millisecond-level intervals to meet SLO requirements.